 - Before you apply desiccant this year, consider the entire field; are some spots already mature and do not need desiccation?
 Digital agronomy scouting prior to application could save you time and money by reduced chemical and application costs.

 - Consider your application timing.
 Application in the evening and into the night, using high water volumes and the higher end of the recommended rate scale will result in quicker and more consistent dry-down, which will improve your crop quality, allow quicker harvest, and can improve your returns.

-- Clone™ and Good Harvest® from AgraCity are registered for use as desiccants in some pulse crops, check the product labels for a complete list of registered crops and uses.
+- Clone® is registered for use as a desiccant in some pulse crops; check the product labels for a complete list of registered crops and uses.

 Talk to AgraCity on how you can save on your inputs this year.
-AgraCity has the best prices on a complete line of pulse products, including fungicides, herbicides, inoculants, micronutrients, and desiccants.
-Talk to your local AgraCity business representative or go to www.AgraCity.com/products/ or call 1-844-269-3276 and ask how AgraCity can help manage your pulse crop input costs this year.
+AgraCity has the best prices on a complete line of pulse products, including fungicides, herbicides, inoculants, micronutrients, foliars and desiccants.
+Talk to your local AgraCity business representative, go to www.AgraCity.com/products/ or call 1-844-269-3276 to discuss how AgraCity can help manage your pulse crop input costs this year.